William H. Gill: Interwar period

-The units of 5th Division sailed back to the United States in July 1919 and Gill was transferred to Richmond, Virginia where assumed duty as an Instructor with the Virginia National Guard.
+The units of 5th Division sailed back to the United States in July 1919 and Gill was transferred to Richmond, Virginia where he assumed duty as an Instructor with the Virginia National Guard.
 He remained in that capacity until the end of August 1923, when he entered the Army Infantry School at Fort Benning, Georgia.
 Gill completed the Advanced Infantry Officers' Course in June 1924 and entered another course at Army Command and General Staff School at Fort Leavenworth, Kansas.

 Upon the graduation as Honor Graduate in June 1925, Gill remained at the school and served as an instructor in the Command and Training Section for three years, being promoted to the permanent rank of Major in July 1929.
 He was ordered to the Army War College in Washington, D.C. in September that year and upon graduation following June, Gill assumed duty as Commanding Officer, 2nd Battalion, 30th Infantry Regiment at Presidio of San Francisco, California.

 In October 1931, Gill was ordered back to Washington, D.C. for General Staff Duty and was appointed Chief of Troop Training Section, Organization and Training Division (G-3), War Department General Staff.
 Following the promotion to lieutenant colonel in August 1935, Gill was transferred to Fort Benning, Georgia and assumed duty as Commanding Officer, 1st Battalion, 29th Infantry Regiment.

 Gill remained in that assignment for a year, before embarked for new duty in Hawaii in November 1936.
 He joined the headquarters of 27th Infantry Regiment at Schofield Barracks and served as a Regimental Executive Officer under Colonel Ambrose R. Emery.
 While in this capacity, Gill also held additional duty as a permanent member of a board to prepare plans for Hawaiian Division training exercise.
-When Colonel Emery is transferred for new assignment in mid-August 1938, Gill assumed temporary command of the regiment, before Colonel Edwin F. Harding assumed command one month later.
+When Colonel Emery was transferred for new assignment in mid-August 1938, Gill assumed temporary command of the regiment, before Colonel Edwin F. Harding assumed command one month later.
 He then resuming his duty as an Executive officer.

 By late October 1938, Gill was ordered to the University of California at Berkeley where he assumed duty as Professor of Military Science and Tactics and Commandant of Reserve Officers' Training Corps unit.
 He remained there for two years and returned to the Army War College in Washington, D.C. as an Instructor and Executive Officer, Army War College in Washington, D.C.

-Upon his promotion to Colonel in mid-October 1940, Gill was ordered to Fort Jackson, South Carolina where he assumed duty as Chief of Staff, 8th Infantry Division.
+Upon his promotion to colonel in mid-October 1940, Gill was ordered to Fort Jackson, South Carolina where he assumed duty as Chief of Staff, 8th Infantry Division.
 He was co-responsible for initial organization and training of the division under Major general James P. Marley.